qhqdb/west-korea/README.md

 ### 👋 Hi, and welcome to my GitHub!

 🔭 Currently I am working on creating a static site generator using Node.js and Materialize for quick and easy deployment of basic websites by small business owners like me.
+I am also building a simple digital planner called Planet Packet (built using React, socket.io, embedded Google Sheets, Tomorrow.io Weather API, and the Hiker API).

 🌱 I am avidly learning computer science topics and new technologies to kickstart an early career in software engineering.